Diyckstra/terraform-provider-deyckstra/website/docs/d/lb.md

 layout: "aws"
 page_title: "aws_lb"
 description: |-
-  Provides information about a Load Balancer.
+  Provides information about a load balancer.
 ---

 # Data Source: aws_lb

 ~> **Note** `aws_alb` is known as `aws_lb`.
 The functionality is identical.

-Provides information about a Load Balancer.
+Provides information about a load balancer.

 This data source can prove useful when a module accepts an LB as an input variable and needs to, for example, determine the security groups associated